marvinlinn/marvinlinn/README.md

 ### Hi Friends! :tada:

 I'm a high school student in Portland, OR!
-I picked up coding after finding the need to learn some CSS and HTML for a side project and quickly found a passion for building various projects.
+I picked up coding after finding the need to learn some CSS and HTML for a side project and quickly found a passion for building.
 My current skillset includes:
 * HTML/CSS
 * JavaScript (& jQuery) **_Currently Learning_**
 * Python **_Currently Learning_**